xyfangnudt/American-Sign-Language-Real-Time-Translation/README.md

 in the United States.
 Because most signs involve movement and facial expressions, this project aims to only recognize ASL fingerspelling.

-Below is an image of signs that this program will recognize.
+Below are signs that this program will recognize.

 ![ASL Signs](signs.png)